-I stumbled across St. George Utah in 1992, during a prolonged climbing road trip after spending 12 years in the US Navy.
+I was sucked into St. George Utah in 1992, during a year-long climbing road trip after serving in the US Navy for the previous 12 years .
 Beyond the natural beauty of the region, and the compelling nature of the desert that initially drew me to the area, it was the small but friendly climbing community and the wealth of undeveloped rock that kept me here.

-I began Paragon Adventures in 1994 with the idea that I would use the instructional skills developed during an assignment as a Navy survival instructor, to teach basic rock climbing courses to locals and visitors to the region.
-Yet I eventually realized we were providing as much inspiration as instruction, and it dawned on me that what we were really doing was providing various contexts in which each of our guests discovered that they were capable of much more than they suspected.
+I began Paragon Adventures in 1994 with the idea that I would use the instructional skills developed as a Navy survival instructor, to teach basic rock climbing courses to locals and visitors to the region.
+But I eventually realized we were providing as much inspiration as instruction, and it dawned on me that what we were really doing was providing various contexts in which each of our guests discovered that they were capable of much more than they suspected.